 Seniors ages 65-years-old and up can adopt a senior pet ages 6-years-old and up for just $25!

 Active & Retired Military

 We are proud to be an official partner with Vets Adopt Pets.
 Together, we will cover 100% of your adoption fee!
-To take advantage of this amazing program, apply through Vets Adopt Pets and bring your approval letter with you to your adoption appointment.
+To take advantage of this amazing program, apply through Vets Adopt Pets

 Before you adopt a pet, consider the commitment you are making.
 Adopting a pet is a big decision and should not be made without thoughtful consideration.
 Pets require a time commitment.
 Consider the life span of a potential pet before adopting.
 Some animals are better with children than others.
 Make sure your children have a meet-and-greet with any potential pet before adopting.
 Companion animals are also a financial commitment.
 Consider the cost of food, toys and enrichment, leashes, collars, tags, and veterinary care including annual vaccinations and ensure you are prepared for this financial commitment before adopting.